commtech/asynccom-windows/README.md

 The 'Integer Divisor' value is determined in the driver and as long as the rest of the formula allows for an integer divisor it can be ignored.

 Here is an example of some values that will work.
 We would like a baud rate of 1 MHz so we find a combination of a clock rate of 16 MHz and a sampling rate of 16 that can be divided by an integer to end up with 1 MHz.
-Now if we configure these two values before using the DCB structure to specify the baud rate we will be able to achieve any supported rate we want.
+Now if we configure these two values we will be able to achieve any supported rate we want.

 ```
 1,000,000 = 16,000,000 / 16 / 1